NtFreX/NtFreX.Audio/README.md

 ```
 var filePath = "myAudio.wave";
 using IStreamAudioContainer audio = await AudioEnvironment.Serializer.FromFileAsync(filePath, cancellationToken);
-if (audio is WaveStreamAudioContainer waveAudioContainer)
-{

 // other audio types are currently not supported
-  // it is planed to replace the if statement with a converter factory
-}
+using var convertedAudio = AudioEnvironment.Converter.Convert<WaveStreamAudioContainer>(audio);
 ```

 Other methods which resolve/write an `IStreamAudioContainer` are: